Fitus/Zaloha2.sh/README.md

 Assume you have files with identical (duplicate) contents scattered across your filesystem, and you want to keep only one copy per unique file.
 In other words: de-duplicate files by content.
-The finding of files with duplicate contents can be achieved by sorting the CSV file 330 by the SHA-256 hashes (= by column 13) and evaluating the result, e.g. by a simple AWK program that prints out the files where the SHA-256 hash equals to the SHA-256 hash in the immediately preceding record in the sorted file ...
+The finding of files with duplicate contents can be achieved by sorting the CSV file 330 by the SHA-256 hashes (= by column 13) and evaluating the result, e.g. by a simple AWK program that prints out the files where the SHA-256 hash equals to the SHA-256 hash in the immediately preceding record in the sorted file.

 ## Performance tuning in the Remote Source and Remote Backup Modes